book page

 Reviewer avatar

 Not perfect, but very useful.
-The series angle kept it grounded in current problems.
-(Side note: if you like Kinematics and Dynamics, you’ll likely enjoy this too.)
+The trailer angle kept it grounded in current problems.
+(Side note: if you like WebGPU (Graphics and Compute) API in 20 Minutes (Coffee Break Series), you’ll likely enjoy this too.)

 Reviewer avatar